jarecoo/practice/notes.md

 # Moral Paradigm & How I Should Live My Life
 ## Beliefs
-* Meaning and Purpose in Life are Individually Created
+* Self-Love is a Foundational Concept for Happiness
-    * Meaning and Purpose in Life are Foundational Concepts for Happiness
+    * Builds up to Altruism
 * An Internal Locus of Control is the Optimal Way to Deal with Life (meaning you control your thoughts, attitudes, and outlook only, e.g. You control your own thoughts and feelings and nothing else; love and compassion for yourself; intrinsic motivation; outlook and perception; etc)
     * Self Love is the best way to begin to develop internal control
     * State of mind dictates happiness, not circumstances